konfou/konfou.github.io/readme.md

-blog powered by Github Pages + Jekyll, served on konfou.xyz
+blog powered by Jekyll, deployed on Github Pages and served on konfou.xyz

+home/blog based on benburwell.github.io

+cv page based on spitimage/jekyll-cv-generator